respectablename/Phil/README.md

 * Bolds suggested words that have a cross direction match
 * Allows 'delete' key as well as 'backspace' for deleting
 * Trims clues to remove &nbsp showing up on finished puzzles
+* The ability to create puzzles smaller or larger than 15x15

 ## Related repositories